funneld/djifpv_enable_live_audio/README.md

 ## Usage

-After the liveview audio code is started the goggles make a short beep indicating live audio has started.
-Another short beep after the AU is disconnected indicates the liveview audio code stopped.
+Live audio will auto start on boot or when the AU is restarted after switching batteries.
+It can take up to 30s after powering on the goggles and about 15s when restarting the AU.

 Audio volume can be set:
 - by playing back a video that doesn't contain any audio and adjust the volume with the goggles joystick up/down commands.
 0 volume disables the live audio code.